dhis2/dhis2-releases/releases/2.33/README.md

 ## Process
 - Remember to drop SQL views from **Apps > Data administration > Maintenance > Drop SQL views** before upgrading, to avoid database integrity issues during the upgrade process, then recreate them after the upgrade is completed.

+## Database Schema
+- The `trackedentityattributevalue.value` column is changed to hold `1000 characters` maximum.
+In addition, we add a `new index` for this column to speed up the lookup time for values.
+More information can be found in [this community post](https://community.dhis2.org/t/important-database-upgrade-for-tracker-performance/38766).